russellballestrini/argparse2/readme.rst

      args = parser.parse_args()
      print('listening to {}:{}'.format(args.address, args.port))

+No arguments, flags, or environment vars:

 .. code-block:: bash

  ./myapp.py
  listening to 127.0.0.1:8080

+A flag:

 .. code-block:: bash

  ./myapp --port 6060
  listening to 127.0.0.1:6060

+A flag and an environment var:

 .. code-block:: bash